- Explore the history and culture of San José

-Day 2: Drive to Arenal Volcano, Chocolate Making & Hot Springs
+Day 2: Transfer to Arenal Volcano, Chocolate Making & Hot Springs

 After an early breakfast at the hotel, you'll meet the shuttle service in the lobby.
 Your destination is the area surrounding Arenal Volcano National Park, home of the 5,437-foot-high (1,657 m) peak that is one of Costa Rica's most famed landmarks.

 Today, you'll get a hands-on lesson about the origin, history, and current production of one of Costa Rica's most famous exports: chocolate.
 Participate in the harvest of cacao and the drying and grinding of the seed that produces creamy cocoa butter.
 You'll also learn how the traditional chocolate drink was developed centuries ago and, of course, sample the chocolate freshly made on-site.

 Afterward, soothe your muscles with a dip in the mineral-rich waters of Tabacón's hot springs, which have been used as therapeutic baths for more than 200 years.
 Tabacón Thermal Resort also offers day passes and includes a spa where treatments are given in outdoor bungalows (not included).
 End the day with a nice dinner at the resort's pretty Ave Del Paraíso Restaurant, serving Costa Rican dishes as well as international fare.